Jim Furyk takes 1-shot lead at BMW Championship

 “I had a nice little run to at least get myself in there where I have a chance tomorrow,” Woods said.

-Of the five previous 59s on the PGA Tour, only two failed to win the tournament — Chip Beck in the 1991 Las Vegas Invitational and Paul Goydos at the 2010 John Deere Classic.
-Beck had his 13-under 59 in the third round of a 90-hole tournament and tied for third.
-Goydos had his 12-under 59 in the opening round and was runner-up.
+Of the five previous 59s on the tour, only two failed to win the tournament — Chip Beck in the 1991 Las Vegas Invitational and Paul Goydos at the 2010 John Deere Classic.
+Beck tied for third.
+Goydos was runner-up.

 Al Geiberger shot 13-under 59 in the second round of the 1977 Memphis Classic and went on to win.
 David Duval (13-under 59 at the 1999 Bob Hope Classic) and Stuart Appleby (11-under 59 at the 2010 Greenbrier Classic) shot their rounds on Sunday to win.